nall/octopress/source/_posts/2013-12-30-using-drafts-and-slogger-to-create-dayone-entries.md

 ---
 layout: post
-title: "Using Drafts and Slogger to Create DayOne Entries"
+title: "Using Drafts and Slogger to Create Day One Entries"
 date: 2013-12-30 15:09:09 -0800
 comments: true
 categories: productivity